Whipple Russell Architects FAQ for Designing Custom Modern Luxury Homes with Indoor Outdoor Flow and Resort Style Living

 Regional Design & Adaptation

-We shape each home in conversation with its surroundings.
-In the desert, we embrace thermal mass, clerestory light, calming courtyards, and passive cooling strategies.
-In hillside settings—especially in Los Angeles—we maximize views, design for vertical movement, and integrate engineering with elegance.
-Coastal homes balance transparency with resilience, framing sky and water through elevated forms.
+• We shape each home in conversation with its environment.
+In the desert, we work with sun angles, thermal mass, clerestory light, passive cooling strategies, and native landscaping.
+In hillside settings like Los Angeles we maximize views, design for vertical movement, and integrate thoughtful engineering.
+Coastal homes balance a breezy openness with protection from the elements.
+Each site has its own personality and requirements.
+Respecting the land and the climate is key for creating an enduring, efficient house.

 Regions of Focus for Modern Residential Architecture